tomjoht/tomjoht.github.io/_restapicourse/restapi1_7.md

 }
 ```

-Your object can contain objects, and so on.

 Just remember, objects are set off with curly braces and contain key-value pairs.
 Sometimes those values are arrays.
 Arrays are lists and are set off with square brackets.

+{{tip}} It's important to understand the difference between objects and arrays because it determines how you access the data to pull out and display the information.
+More on that later.{{end}}

-## Identify the objects and arrays in the forecast API response
+## Identify the objects and arrays in the weatherdata API response

-Look at the response from the weather forecast API.
+Look at the response from the weatherdata forecast API.

 * Where are the objects?
 * Where are the arrays?

 It's common for arrays to contain lists of objects, and for objects to contain arrays.

+Note that the escaping (`\` tags) in the `description` is to keep the JSON formatting valid.

 ## More information

-For more information, see [json.com](https://www.json.com/).
+For more information on understanding the structure of JSON, see [json.com](https://www.json.com/).

 {% include restapicourse_next.html %}